LCRoysterproject/river_discharge_quantile_shiny_app/README.md

 1. Click on R project `discharge_quantile`.
 2. Navigate in R Studio to display_quantile_app -> app.
 3. Run the app.
-Tip: Before the Shiny App runs, the script will gather the river discahrge data, and save it in display_quantile_app -> data.
+Tip: Before the Shiny App runs, the script will gather the river discharge data, and save it in display_quantile_app -> data.

   ### Folder Defition:
   display_quantile_app - This folder contains the the script to run the Shiny App.
 The data folder, that stores the river discharge information, is also located here.